idea-fasoc/OpenFASOC/README.rst

 Prerequisites
 ****************

+Install all the prerequisites using `dependencies.sh` script provided in the home location of this project (where this readme.rst file is found).
+Supports CentOS7 and Ubuntu20.

-Please install the following tools with the recommended commit ids for a stable functioning of the flow:
+(Or) Please install the following tools by building the tools manually from their code base with the recommended commit ids for a stable functioning of the flow:

   1. `Magic <https://github.com/RTimothyEdwards/magic>`_ (version:8.3.332)